-When is it Acceptable for a Texas Lawyer to Charge a Non-refundable Fee?
+When is it Acceptable for a Texas Lawyer to Charge a Non-Refundable Fee?

 The ethical rules around charging, collecting, and managing attorney fees are commonly misunderstood, leading to inadvertent violations.
 One particular area of confusion is the notion of a “non-refundable” fee.
 Some attorneys believe that contractually designating fees as “earned upon receipt” and “non-refundable” makes them so, but this is rarely the case.
 In Texas, there are very few instances where it is appropriate to charge a “non-refundable” legal fee.
 To understand when a non-refundable fee is acceptable, it is important to look at what it actually represents and the rationale for treating it as non-refundable or earned upon receipt.
 This requires a closer examination of how fees are categorized and the terminology that contributes to the confusion in this area.